These Chemicals Found In Food Items Are Making You Fat And Unhealthy

 - PFOA is a synthetic compound present in non-stick cooking pans

-We know how food impacts our body but do we know how artificial additives in some foods affect our body weight?
+We know how food impacts our body but do we know how artificial additives in some foods affect our body weight and overall health?
 Processed foods contain several artificial chemicals which have a direct impact on the body fat.
 And it's not just processed foods; some seemingly healthy foods are also loaded with these chemicals.
 Food companies make use of these additives in their foods to enhance taste, increase shelf-life and cut down the cost of production.

 These synthetic chemicals increase the body mass and are known as obesogens.
 From packaged water to yogurts, obesogens are present in many processed foods.
 So if you are on a fitness spree and are unable to lose weight despite working out for hours, you should know that it is due to these obesogens in your food.

-Here is a list of 5 such chemicals which may be making you fat:
+Here is a list of 5 such chemicals which may be making you fat and unhealthy:

 1. Monosodium glutamate (MSG)